leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 ---

-This was a final project for the DH2670 course at KTH Royal Institute of Technology during the spring 2020 semester while I was studying abroad.
+This was a final project for the DH2670 3D Haptics course at KTH Royal Institute of Technology during the spring 2020 semester while I was studying abroad.

 **Authors**: